Tambaqui: Description

 It is similar in shape to the piranha and juveniles are sometimes confused with the carnivorous fish; the tambaqui is tall and laterally compressed with large eyes and a slightly arched back.
 Unlike more predatory species, the teeth of the tambaqui are molar-like, an adaption for crushing plant seeds and nuts.
 The lower half of its body is typically mainly blackish.
 The remaining is mainly gray, yellowish or olive, but the exact hue varies considerably and depends in part on habitat with individuals in blackwater being much darker than individuals from whitewater.
 The pelvic, anal and small pectoral fins are black.
-The tambaqui resembles the pirapitinga (Piaractus brachypomus), but the latter species has a more rounded head profile (less elongated and pointed) and a smaller adipose fin that lacks rays, as well as differences in teeth and operculum.
+The tambaqui resembles the red-bellied pacu (Piaractus brachypomus), but the latter species has a more rounded head profile (less elongated and pointed) and a smaller adipose fin that lacks rays, as well as differences in teeth and operculum.

 Hybrids between the tambaqui and the similar Piaractus (both species) have been produced in aquaculture, and are occasionally seen in the wild.
 The hybrid offspring can be difficult to identify by appearance alone.